INSPIRE-MIF/helpdesk-validator/helpdesk management/README.md

   * [GitHub project board](#github-project-board)

 # Introduction
 The establishment of a proper communication with the INSPIRE Validation community is a key asset for the operation, maintenance and update of the INSPIRE Reference Validator.
 The [helpdesk of the INSPIRE Reference Validator](https://github.com/inspire-eu-validation/community/issues) is the core of the communication strategy, since it is the platform where users can report bugs, propose new features and start discussions on the Validator.
-The objective of this document is to illustrate the systematic workflow setup by the INSPIRE Validation team to address and manage the issues reported by users in the Validator helpdesk.
+The objective of this document is to illustrate the systematic workflow adopted by the INSPIRE Validation team to organise, address and manage the issues reported by users in the Validator helpdesk.

 <!-- For this, the issue management functionalities offered by GitHub are being used, providing assistance to the users' requests, as well as offering detailed information of the changes and hotfixes that will be included in the different versions.
 In this way, a workflow is established for the Helpdesk Management that allows to carry out in a systematic and organized way the management of the different issues that are incorporated to the Community repository.
 So, the aim of this document is to explain in detail the procedure established for the issues management in order to have a proper understanding in the defined process for its management. -->

 # Helpdesk management workflow
-The helpdesk management workflow defines and organizes the set of actions performed by the INSPIRE Validation team as well as those expected from the users of the INSPIRE Validator.
+The helpdesk management workflow defines the actions performed by the INSPIRE Validation team to address and solve the problems reported by the users of the INSPIRE Validator.
 The workflow makes use of a number of GitHub artifacts: labels, milestones and the project board.

 ## GitHub labels <!-- could be removed, if not needed -->
 To be able to know the status of each issue reported in the helpdesk (from the initial assessment to the final implementation of a solution for it), a number of labels are used.
 These are listed on [this page](https://github.com/inspire-eu-validation/community/labels) and are described in more detail below in the chronological order in which they are used while managing each Validator issue: